SUPPLEMENTARY WEFT PATTERNS-the tutorial.

 You may remember these designs from a previous post on supplementary weft patterning.
 Now I am happy to present the promised tutorial on supplementary weft patterning together with a tiny project idea-key fobs.

-This technique definitely falls into the category of those which are within the reach of beginners who are already producing good warp-faced pain weave bands with consistent beat and width.
+This technique definitely falls into the category of those which are within the reach of weavers who are already producing good warp-faced plain-weave bands with consistent beat and width.

 To weave bands decorated with patterns made with a supplementary weft, I start off with a warp prepared for plain warp-faced weave.
 Here are some examples with cotton plain weave decorated wth silk, cotton and tencel suplementary weft.

 For this tutorial, I have used strong primary colors which show up well in photos.
 My yarn is 24 wpi mercerized crochet cotton (approx #3 crochet cotton).
 The blue base, seen below, has a pale yellow stripe next to each edge.
 As I used my mini portable warping board, I have just enough warp to make two key fobs.
 Instead of a shed rod I am using a simple shed loop and I have put the end loops on a needle to have a smooth rather than fringed start.